tea-tech/iotcraft-website/README.md

-# IoTcraft
+# IoTcraft Website

-Connecting the virtual world with the physical.
+A modern website for IoTcraft built with Astro, Tailwind CSS, and TypeScript.
+Licensed under the MIT License.